moxystudio/js-keyboard-only-outlines/README.md

 Disable outlines displayed when using navigation methods other than keyboard navigation (e.g.: tab).

-Please note that some browsers set other styles, such as borders instead of outlines.
+By default, some browsers, such as Firefox and Edge, set input borders on focus according to the host Operating System theme.
 This package does not disable borders, as it may interfere with the user's own styles.
-It does, however, also remove the border from the -moz-inner-focus pseudo-element.
+This is only apparent when user's don't explicitly define a border for their inputs.

 You can see it working in the [demo](https://moxystudio.github.io/js-keyboard-only-outlines/demo/) page.